-Considering the developments in the fintech sector over recent months and years, the following trends appear worth emphasising.
+Considering the developments in the fintech sector over the past months and years, the following trends appear worth emphasising.

 Overall, it seems that the fintech market in Germany has continued to demonstrate growing maturity and has reached a consolidation phase.
-This, and the fact that fintech companies in Germany have been able to implement commercially viable business models, is illustrated by recent financings, which resulted in market evaluations of some German fintech companies exceeding $\in 1$ billion.
-However, scaling their operations is still difficult for many local fintechs, which may also be a result of the increasing efforts of incumbent institutions to take advantage of the lessons learned from fintechs in terms of innovation and customer experience.
+This, and the fact that fintech companies in Germany have been able to implement commercially viable business models, is illustrated by recent financings, which resulted in market evaluations of some German fintech companies exceeding $\notin 1$ billion with one scratching the 'decacorn' threshold.129 However, scaling their operations is still difficult for many local fintechs, which may also be a result of the increasing efforts of incumbent institutions to take advantage of the lessons learned from fintechs in terms of innovation and customer experience.
 Traditional players in the financial sector use these insights not only by establishing cooperation and partnerships with fintech companies and including fintechs in their value chains, but also by developing their own digital offerings.